harshsenjaliya/ENPM700_VALGRIND_EXERCISE/README.md

 ### Summary

 In summary, linking statically does not prevent Valgrind from detecting memory-related bugs.
-Valgrind analyzes the complete binary, ensuring that any issues present in the code or linked libraries are reported during execution.
+Valgrind analyzes the complete binary, ensuring that any issues present in the code or linked libraries are reported during execution